Skip to main content

 • Set up alerts in your payment platform of choice so you'll be notified of transactions even when you're not logged in.

 • Review your bank accounts and the recent activity in your payment platform regularly to stay on top of any unauthorized activity.
+If you bank offers this option, sign up for text or email alerts that notify you of any suspicious activity on your account.

 5. Understand your various payment options.
 Today, there are often multiple ways to pay for products and services.
 It’s important to check the terms and conditions of your preferred payment method.
 If you choose to use a P2P payment platform, you should first carefully research the protections and rules for that specific platform